- Visiting Chesapeake?

 Discolored water can also occur when there is a change of pressure in the water system such as a main break, construction, or use of a fire hydrant.
 Sediment (minerals deposited on the inside of the pipe) will be loosened from the sides of the pipe and cause the water to look reddish or brown.

 Routine flushing can also cause discoloration.
 Flushing helps maintain the water quality in the distribution system.
-Citizens are in affected areas given advanced notice of scheduled flushing whenever possible.
+Citizens in affected areas are given advanced notice of scheduled flushing whenever possible.
 This operation has a possibility of causing discoloration to your water.
 This is considered normal, non-harmful, and should clear within a few hours.